Colin Crabbe Racing: After 1970

 For 1971 Crabbe turned down an offer to run a privateer Ferrari 312, and opted not to continue racing.
 Crabbe said of his time in Formula One "I like to think I was the last of the serious privateers in F1, excluding Alexander Hesketh who was in a class apart, and Rob Walker, who had retired by then...
 I was under some serious pressure from family trustees to pack it in so decided to call it a day...
 Anyway two years of the most enormous fun and a great deal of experience learnt."

+In 1977, he managed to find a race car of the other Silver Arrows brand, a 1938 Auto Union type D, with a chassis from Czechoslovakia and an engine from the GDR.